bio-miga/MiGA-Docker/aws/miga-aws-setup.md

 cd /miga-web

 # Start the server.
-export SECRET_KEY_BASE='bundle exec rake secret'
-bundle exec rails server -e production -b 0.0.0.0 -p 8080 Puma
+export SECRET_KEY_BASE='bundle exec rake secret' export RAILS_SERVE_STATIC_FILES=true bundle exec rails server -e production -b 0.0.0.0 -p 8080 -u Puma
 ```
 Wait a few seconds until messages stop scrolling down the screen.
 Then exit the tmux session by entering ```Ctrl-B d``` by pressing the Ctrl key, then the b key, releasing both, and pressing the d key.
 The green band will disappear from the bottom of the screen indicating that you are no longer in the tmux session, but the web server will continue to run in the background.

 You may now close the session terminal and log out of your AWS account (but make sure you have written down the public IP address first!).

-15. Install the refernece databases.
+15. Install the reference databases.
 For full functionality, the reference databases need to be installed using the MiGA-Web interface.
-Open your browser and enter the folloiwng into the address bar where \<ip address\> is the public IP address for the instance.
+Open your browser and enter the following into the address bar where \<ip address\> is the public IP address for the instance.

 ```
 http://<ip adddress>:8080